sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/integrate/3rd-party-identity-providers.md

 Tyk supports integration with 3rd Party Identity Providers (IdPs) for Single Sign-On (SSO) using several different approaches, providing complete flexibility to work within your existing software stack.

-This makes use of the [Tyk Identity Broker]({{< ref "tyk-identity-broker" >}}) (TIB) which provides a service-level component that enables delegated identities to be authorised and provide authenticated access to various Tyk components such as the Tyk Dashboard, the Tyk Developer Portal and Tyk Gateway API.
+This makes use of the [Tyk Identity Broker]({{< ref "tyk-identity-broker" >}}) (TIB) which provides a service-level component that enables delegated identities to be authorised and provide authenticated access to various Tyk components such as the Tyk Dashboard, the [Tyk Classic Developer Portal]({{< ref "tyk-developer-portal/tyk-portal-classic" >}}) and Tyk Gateway API.

 The following methods are supported:
 - [OpenID Connect (OIDC)](#sso-using-open-id-connect)